Getting here

 The surroundings

 Mijakovići sits at the edge of a valley, surrounded by forests and meadows.
-The medieval fortress of Bobovac, once the seat of Bosnian kings, is a 900-meter walk from the house.
-The trail starts nearby.

 The nearest grocery store is in Vareš.
 A mobile shop passes through the village twice a week.
 Kakanj and Sarajevo have everything for larger shopping.